Molcas/OpenMolcas/doc/source/users.guide/programs/rassi.rst

   'PSOP   2' 2
   'PSOP   2' 3
   End of input
-  * Note that the string following PROP has to be of size of 8, followed by an integer number for the component.
+  * Note that the strings following PROP have to be of sizes of 8, each followed by
+  * an integer number for the property component.
   * Note that there are 6 ASD and 3 PSOP components for each atom, respectively.
-  * One has to include all 6 of ASD components to obtain meaningful spin-dependent hyperfine contributions,
+  * One has to include all 6 of ASD components to obtain principle
-  * and one has to include all 3 of PSOP components to obtain meaningful paramagnetic spin orbital contributions.
+  * spin-dependent hyperfine contributions, and one has to include all 3 of PSOP
+  * components to obtain principle paramagnetic spin orbital contributions.

 It is also possible to calculate only the non-relativistic part of the spin--dependent hyperfine contributions: ::